freepress/internet2016/privacypolicy/index.md

 **External Links**

-Free Press Action Fund has not reviewed all of the sites linked to this site and is not responsible for the privacy practices or the content of any off-site pages or any other sites linked to this site, whether or not they are affiliated with Free Press Action Fund.
+The Free Press Action Fund has not reviewed all of the sites linked to this site and is not responsible for the privacy practices or the content of any off-site pages or any other sites linked to this site, whether or not they are affiliated with the Free Press Action Fund.
 Such linked sites are for your convenience only and you access them at your own risk.
-Free Press Action Fund makes no representations or warranties as to the accuracy or functioning of any such link.
-That another website is linked to our site does not constitute endorsement from Free Press Action Fund of the owner of the other site, the content of its site or its products or services.
+The Free Press Action Fund makes no representations or warranties as to the accuracy or functioning of any such link.
+That another website is linked to our site does not constitute endorsement from the Free Press Action Fund of the owner of the other site, the content of its site or its products or services.

 **Electronic Mailing List Policies**

-Free Press Action Fund offers several electronic mailing lists.
+The Free Press Action Fund offers several electronic mailing lists.
 If you choose to subscribe to any of these lists, we may ask for personal information such as your name, ZIP code and email address.
 We use this information solely to manage our lists (for example, we may use your ZIP code for a targeted mailing on an issue affecting your area).
 We do not sell, rent or share any information from our electronic mailing lists.

-There are a number of ways to subscribe to Free Press Action Fund's electronic mailing lists, including submitting a form on our website, opting in when you engage in online or offline activism, or mailing or completing a sign-up form from a paper petition, brochure or flier.
+There are a number of ways to subscribe to the Free Press Action Fund's electronic mailing lists, including submitting a form on our website, opting in when you engage in online or offline activism, or mailing or completing a sign-up form from a paper petition, brochure or flier.
 When you subscribe, you will typically receive a confirmation message welcoming you.

 You may unsubscribe from any of our lists at any time.
 If you wish to update your information, delete or otherwise make changes to your relationship with us, or remove yourself entirely from our list(s), [click here](http://act.freepress.net/unsubscribe/unsubscribe_fpaf/).